 - Comes in a range of different colors

 - Reliable and consistent

-- Some have mentioned that the color comes out a little different from what they expected
+- The color comes out a little different

-- Suited to both indoor and outdoor use
+- Suited for both indoor and outdoor use

 - Made with quality ingredients